Best Office Chair for Back Pain 2023

 User Optimized

-Bear in mind too that if several people in your household will be using the chair, you’re constantly going to be fiddling with the controls because everyone will have different preferences.
-From that perspective, while it’s certainly versatile enough to support multiple users with wildly different body shapes and sizes, the Embody is better suited to being a one-owner, one-user chair.
+Bear in mind that if several people in your household use the chair, you’ll constantly be fiddling with the controls because everyone will have different preferences.
+While it’s versatile enough to support multiple users with wildly different body shapes and sizes, the Embody is better suited to being a one-owner, one-user chair.
 That way, when you finally get the settings where you want them, you won’t have to keep resetting them.

 Customization

-If you decide you have to have one, you’ll find a few different customization options available, including your choice of fabrics.
-There are two to choose from, and while they are functionally similar, there are a few differences at the margins (see our full review – link below) for details on the fabric and color selections.
+If you decide to have one, you’ll find several different customization options, including your choice of fabrics.
+There are two to choose from, and while they are functionally similar, there are a few differences at the margins (see our full review—link below) for details on the fabric and color selections.

 An Awesome Proprietary Technology

-At the heart of the Embody’s design is Herman Miller’s patented “BackFit” technology.
+Herman Miller’s patented “BackFit” technology is at the heart of the Embody’s design.
 The chair has its own fully articulated spine.
-When you move, the spine moves, dynamically providing you with exceptional whole back support.
+When you move, the spine moves dynamically, providing exceptional whole-back support.
 Even better, controls on the chair allow you to set the tension so it can be perfectly rigid if you want or need it to be, or it can move with you.

-This technology meshes beautifully with the fact that the seat is also articulated, so it too provides you with exceptional dynamic support.
-Combine that with the fact that virtually every aspect of the chair can be tweaked (adjustable seat height, seat depth, and independently adjustable armrests), and you get a chair that can support you in a variety of different ways.
+This technology meshes beautifully with the articulated seat, which provides exceptional dynamic support.
+Combine that with the fact that virtually every aspect of the chair can be tweaked (adjustable seat height, seat depth, and independently adjustable armrests), and you get a chair that can support you in various ways.

 Black Color, Herman Miller Embody Chair: Fully Adj Arms - Graphite Frame/Base, Right-Side Position

-It’s only modestly padded, but honestly, the ergonomic features play such a crucial role in the comfort of this chair that you won’t really notice.
+It’s only modestly padded, but honestly, the ergonomic features play such a crucial role in this chair’s comfort that you won’t really notice.

 Bottom Line

-The Embody was made with gamers and other power users in mind, so if you’re accustomed to spending long hours in your chair, and if you’re a fan of its vaguely futuristic look, this is a superb choice that will provide you with years of reliable service.
-It is one of the top-rated office chairs for back pain on the market today, and only narrowly lost top honors on our list of finalists.
+The Embody was made with gamers and other power users in mind, so if you’re accustomed to spending long hours in your chair and a fan of its vaguely futuristic look, this is a superb choice that will provide you with years of reliable service.
+It is one of the top-rated office chairs for back pain on the market today and only narrowly lost top honors on our list of finalists.

 4.5

 The Aeron is a venerable model that served as the cornerstone of Herman Miller’s office furniture lineup for decades.
-Over the years, of course, ergonomic science has advanced, and as it has, the company lovingly kept the model up to date.
+Of course, ergonomic science has advanced over the years, and as it has, the company has lovingly kept the model up to date.

-In time, Herman Miller replaced the Aeron as their flagship model with the Embody.
-The Embody surpasses the Aeron in every way, but make no mistake; the Aeron is a serious piece of ergonomic engineering and remains, to this day, one of the best desk chairs for bad backs on the market today.
+In time, Herman Miller replaced the Aeron as its flagship model with the Embody.
+The Embody surpasses the Aeron in every way, but make no mistake; the Aeron is a serious piece of ergonomic engineering and remains, to this day, one of the best desk chairs for bad backs on the market.

 Chair Specifications